Aegukka: Etymology

 "Aegukka" is a Romanized transliteration of "The Patriotic Song"; the song is also known by its incipit Ach'imŭn pinnara or "Let Morning Shine" or in its Korean name 아침은 빛나라 or alternatively as the "Song of a Devotion to a Country".

-The Encyclopedia of Korean Culture defines "Aegukka" as "the song to wake up the mind to love the country".
+The Encyclopedia of Korean Culture defines the word "Aegukka" as "the song to wake up the mind to love the country".
 "Aegukka" in itself is differentiated from a national anthem.
 While a national anthem or gukka (lit. 'country song') is an official symbol of the state, aegukka refers to any song, official or unofficial, that contains patriotic fervor towards its country, such as Hungary's "Szózat" or the U.S. "The Stars and Stripes Forever".
 However, the nationally designated "Aegukka" plays the role of symbolizing the country.
 In general shorthand, the term aegukka refers to the national anthem of North Korea.